Season 1, Episode 42

 By listening to the Conscious Fertility Podcast, you agree to not use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician or healthcare provider for any medical issues that you may be having.
 This entire disclaimer also applies to any guest or contributors to the podcast.
 Welcome to Conscious Fertility, the show that listens to all of your fertility questions so that you can move from fear and suffering to peace of mind and joy.
 My name is Lorne Brown Brown.
 I’m a doctor of traditional Chinese medicine and a clinical hypnotherapist.
 I’m on a mission to explore all the paths to peak fertility and joyful living.
 It’s time to learn how to be and receive so that you can create life on purpose.

-Today on the Conscious Fertility Podcast, I have back Gila Golub, and if you didn’t listen to her episode that we did earlier, it’s episode 10 on you Deserve to have it all.
+Today on the Conscious Fertility Podcast, I have Gila Golub, and if you didn’t listen to her episode that we did earlier, it’s episode 10 on you Deserve to have it all.
 And we’ve had so much positive feedback.
 I invited Gila to come back to talk about relationships.
-So holy relationships, conscious relationships, basically the relationships that everybody are seeking.
+So holy relationships, conscious relationships, basically the relationships that everybody is seeking.
 Uh, just a quick intro to Gila.
 Gila is one of my main teachers of consciousness.
 Um, she’s really influenced my life on a personal and professional level.
 So much of her work has gotten to come through me in my practice when I’m using acupuncture and laser therapy.
-And, uh, she’s the one that really got me on the path to do my inner work and how that helps heal not only me, but my family and and my ancestors.
+And, uh, she’s the one that really got me on the path to do my inner work and how that helps heal not only me, but my family and my ancestors.
 And so it’s such a gift to be able to interview you again, Gila.
-So welcome back to the the podcast.
+So welcome back to the podcast.

 Gila Golub: